Continued from the introduction

 Guilt is guilt.

 Therefore, even if it were only the elect whose sin was the grounds of imputation (a notion I am sympathetic to), it remains that the one status shared by every human person was imputed to Jesus on the cross.
 There is not one guilty status for me, and another for you.
 We all have the same status before God: guilty.
 Thus, since Jesus was treated as guilty on the cross, the scope of the satisfaction is unlimited or universal: by definition he can take the place of any human being with that status.
 Individual sins were not part of the equation; it was the condition of being a human sinner which was imputed to him—and so he is a fitting representative for any and all human sinners, by merit of sharing in their humanity.

-This is a view which can be called judicial satisfaction; it sees the payment of sin as penal and personal, to be paid in our own persons through separation from God, and by subjection to his personal wrath.
-It is opposed to pecuniary satisfaction, which sees the payment of sin as transactional, like the payment of an amount of money.
+This is a view which can be called judicial satisfaction; it sees the payment of sin as penal and personal: to be paid in our own persons through separation from God and by subjection to his personal wrath.
+It is opposed to pecuniary satisfaction, which sees the payment of sin as transactional and impersonal: like the payment of an amount of money from one party to another.
 As Steve Costley puts it,

 Charles Hodge observes, in the same vein: